 Another important problem eMed solves is getting treatment to patients quickly with their TEST-TO-TREAT [TM] program.
 The earlier almost any disease, illness, or condition is correctly treated, the better the patient's outcome.
 In many cases, early treatment can be the difference between a medication working well and not working at all, which could mean the difference between life and death.
 Antiviral medications are a perfect example.
-When using antiviral medications, time is of the essence.
 Antivirals should be taken at the first sign of a symptom because they work by stopping the virus from replicating.
-Typically, someone needs to start taking an antiviral within the first 5 days for it to work correctly, and the earlier the better.
-If taken within that limited time frame, the antivirals can significantly reduce the chance of a hospitalization or ICU stay from a severe case of COVID-19.
+Typically, someone needs to start taking an antiviral within the first 5 days, and the earlier the better.
 But when an antiviral is taken too far into the disease progression, it will have little to no effect because the virus has already replicated.
-Fast and easy access to these new antivirals is an important part of ending the pandemic and saving lives.
+Fast and easy access to antivirals is an important part of ending the pandemic and saving lives.
 As previously mentioned, for some people, getting to a brick-and-mortar clinic or testing site to see a healthcare professional for a test and prescription can be difficult and sometimes impossible to accomplish within a day or two of experiencing the first symptom. eMed solves that problem by providing a digital point-of-care experience for the patient, no matter where they are located.

-Since eMed's proctors create that important medical data chain of custody with certified test results, if the result is positive, eMed can immediately initiate a telehealth appointment with a healthcare professional to write a prescription for an antiviral, have that prescription automatically sent to a pharmacy, and the patient can then elect to have the medication delivered that same day or the next day, depending on the pharmacy.
+Since eMed's proctors create that important medical data chain of custody with certified test results, if the result is positive, eMed can immediately initiate a telehealth appointment with a healthcare professional to write a prescription for an antiviral, have that prescription automatically sent to a pharmacy, and the patient can pick up or have the medication delivered, depending on the pharmacy.
 When using eMed, within two hours to one day of the very first symptom, a patient can have the first dose of an antiviral medication treatment in their hands.
+While eMed's digital point-of-care diagnostic testing made a big difference during the pandemic, the company was not built with the pandemic specifically in mind.
+The platform and certified proctors are crucial tools that are needed and required in this shift in healthcare outside of the traditional clinic or physical diagnostic laboratory to the venue of the patient's choosing, such as the home.